High Desert (Oregon): Geology

 Between 17 and 15 million years ago, magma from deep beneath eastern Oregon rose to the Earth's surface, causing a period of significant volcanic activity.
 A series of lava floods erupted from fissures near the Oregon–Idaho–Washington border.
 The resulting lava flows traveled up to 400 mi from their source.
 Some individual flows covered as much as 10000 sqmi to a depth of 100 ft.
 Eventually, these lava flows covered half the state of Oregon, creating a formation known as the Columbia River Basalt Group, the geologic foundation beneath much of the high desert.

 After the original eruptions subsided, the Earth's crust began to stretch and crack.
 Between 15 and 2 million years ago, this created hundreds of new volcanoes that added additional layers of lava on top of the Columbia River Basalt and left behind hundreds of lava tubes.
 These new flows blanketed the southeastern third of the state.
 Many of the volcanoes and smaller cinder cones from this period still exist in eastern Oregon.
-Afterwards, subsequent rifting produced large fault-block mountains throughout the region.
+Afterward, subsequent rifting produced large fault-block mountains throughout the region.
 The escarpment-type mountains and high-elevation valleys created by these faults produced the basin and range landscape that makes up much of Oregon's high desert country.

 During the last 2 million years, a series of ice ages altered the landscape.
 As each ice sheet melted, runoff and increased rainfall filled many of the region's closed basins, forming large pluvial lakes.
 The Goose Lake, Harney, and Klamath basins were filled along with many other smaller basins.
 Some of the lakes covered as much as 1000 sqmi.
 However, as the climate became drier, these large lakes shrank away.
 Goose Lake, Harney Lake, Malheur Lake, Summer Lake, Lake Abert, and the Warner Lakes are remnants of ancient pluvial lakes.

 Climate

+Contrary to its name, most of the high desert is not dry enough to truly qualify as desert, and biologically, most of the region is classified as shrubland or steppe.